Luyaochen1/glabapp_deploy/README.md

 ```

 After we start up the redis container.
-We need to find out its ip address ( to be used for the further configuration)
+We need to find out its IP address ( to be used for further configuration)

 Run
 ```
 sudo docker inspect glabapps_redis_test

 ```
-and search for "IPAddress" in the outut.
+and search for "IPAddress" in the output.

-In our sample, we will use 172.17.0.7 as the internal IP address of Redis server.
+In our sample, we will use 172.17.0.7 as the internal IP address of the Redis server.

 ## Create the Celery container

 Run the below command to create the celery container.
-The conainder is build based on a python 3.8.15 image.
+The container is built based on a python 3.8.15 image.
 ```
 cd   (your_working folder)
 sudo docker run -it -d -p7606:5555 -v$(pwd)/glabapp_deploy:/glabapp_deploy --name=glabapps_celery_test  python:3.8.15 bash
 ```

-and run the below commnad to enter the celery container
+and run the below command to enter the celery container

 ```
 sudo docker exec -it glabapps_celery_test bash root@xxxxxxxx:/#
 ```

-and then, run the below linux commands to install the requirements
+and then, run the below Linux commands to install the requirements

 ```
 # install a text editor to change some setup later
 apt update -y && apt install nano -y

-# go to the home folder for celery applicaitin
+# go to the home folder for celery application
 cd /glabapp_deploy/cta-core-detection-cpu

 # install required python packages for CTA detections